 Learn how to paint an orange lily on a large canvas in acrylics.
-Easy step by step instructions with video.
+Easy step by step painting instructions with video.

-Would you like to paint an orange lily on a large canvas?
 This is the instructions for the lily with a link to the more in depth complete lesson.
 The complete painting is much too long to do in detail on a blog post.

 I painted this orange lily on two sizes of stretch cotton canvas and on a large wooden surface.
 If you follow me on Instagram I shared the photos of them all at one time or another.
 Though each was painted using the same design each came out unique.
 That is the wonderful nature of painting.